dhowai/portfolio-1-onewheel/README.md

 -   The landing page image
     -   The landing page includes an image of a user riding a onewheel with the company name and specifically its guide to Onewheel.
     -   Adds an animation of the image flying in to emphasize the onewheel movement.
+    -   Adds a short introduction to index page about the product.

 ![Landing Page](https://github.com/dhowai/portfolio-1-onewheel/blob/master/assets/images/readme%20photos/home-hero-image.png)